w3f/polkadot-wiki/docs/learn/learn-governance.md

 You can also use a [governance proxy](./learn-proxies.md#governance-proxy) to vote on behalf of your stash account.
 The proxy can be yours, or you can authorize a third-party governance proxy to vote with your stash.
-See more about proxies on the [dedicated page](./learn-proxies.md).
+Learn more from the [dedicated page on Proxy Accounts](./learn-proxies.md).

 ## Council